 “There are lots of different faces and voices in science today, and now, more than ever we need those brilliant minds – all genders, all cultures, every background possible – to help solve the problems our planet is facing.
 That’s my inspiration.”

 Find out more about World Oceans Day and how you can #BeatPlasticPollution.

-If you’re interested in marine biology like Dr. Jodie Rummer, consider studying marine biology and aquaculture at JCU.
+If you’re interested in marine biology like Dr. Jodie Rummer, consider studying marine studies and aquaculture at JCU.